 SALE

-BIR Income Tax Brackets in the Philippines for 2024
+Tax Tables and Brackets in the Philippines for 2026

-• national taxes - taxes imposed and collected by the national government
+• National taxes imposed and collected by the national government

-• local taxes - taxes imposed and collected by the local government
+• Local taxes imposed and collected by local government units

-Tax laws include the National Internal Revenue Code of 1997 (also known as the Tax Code), Revenue Issuances and any rulings issued by the official tax body in the Philippines, the Bureau of Internal Revenue (BIR).
+These laws are primarily governed by the National Internal Revenue Code of 1997, also known as the Tax Code, along with Revenue Issuances and official rulings issued by the Bureau of Internal Revenue (BIR).

 Headline Tax Rates